A great Group

 Intesa Sanpaolo is fully equipped to continue operating successfully in the future thanks to:

-Technology is a further key factor to succeed, generating additional contribution to 2025 gross income of around €500m not envisaged in the 2022-2025 Business Plan(2):
+Technology is a further key factor to succeed, generating additional contribution to 2025 gross income of around €500m not envisaged in the 2022-2025 Business Plan(1):

 - new digital channels:

-- Isybank, the Group’s digital bank with a lower-than-30% cost/income business model and around one million new customers by 2025 - with an additional contribution to gross income of around €200m by 2025 - not envisaged in the Business Plan: over 100,000 new non-Intesa Sanpaolo customers already acquired and around 350,000 Intesa Sanpaolo customers already migrated;
+- Isybank, the Group’s digital bank with a lower-than-30% cost/income business model and around one million new customers by 2025 - with an additional contribution to gross income of around €200m by 2025 - not envisaged in the Business Plan: over 530,000 accounts already opened by new non-Intesa Sanpaolo customers and around 350,000 Intesa Sanpaolo customers already migrated;

-- artificial intelligence, with around 150 Apps and 300 specialists in 2025 (already 80 Apps and around 170 specialists as at 30 June 2024) and an additional contribution to 2025 gross income of around €100m not envisaged in the Business Plan, not including potential upside from the adoption of Generative AI solutions.
+- artificial intelligence, with around 150 Apps and 300 specialists in 2025 (already 104 Apps and around 215 specialists as at 31 December 2024) and an additional contribution to 2025 gross income of around €100m not envisaged in the Business Plan, not including further potential upside from the adoption of Generative AI solutions.

-- in the first quarter of 2024, a Wealth Management Divisions structure was established, to which the pre-existing Private Banking, Asset Management and Insurance divisions report, providing a single unit overseeing the wealth management activities, with the aim of accelerating growth and increasing the integration of product factories;
+- the Wealth Management Divisions structure, established in Q1 2024, to which the pre-existing Private Banking, Asset Management and Insurance divisions report, providing a single unit overseeing the wealth management activities, with the aim of accelerating growth and increasing the integration of product factories;

-- furthermore, in the first quarter of 2024, a “Fees & Commissions” Steering Committee was established, chaired directly by the Managing Director and CEO, focused on monitoring, overseeing and coordinating strategies to increase revenues from commissions across all the Group’s Divisions.
+- the “Fees & Commissions” Steering Committee, also established in Q1 2024, chaired directly by the Managing Director and CEO, focused on monitoring, overseeing and coordinating strategies to increase revenues from commissions across all the Group’s Divisions.

-The solid performance of income statement and balance sheet in the first half of the year translated into significant value creation for all stakeholders, which is also grounded in the Group’s strong ESG commitment.
+The solid performance of income statement and balance sheet in 2024 translated into significant value creation for all stakeholders, which is also grounded in the Group’s strong ESG commitment.
 Specifically:

-- expansion of the food and shelter programme for people in need (over 41.8 million interventions in the period 2022 - H1 2024);
+- expansion of the food and shelter programme for people in need (54.1 million interventions in the period 2022-2024);

 - the Risks Committee which in April 2022 became the Risks Sustainability Committee with enhanced ESG responsibilities;

-Intesa Sanpaolo is the only Italian bank listed in the Dow Jones Sustainability Indices, ranks first bank in Europe and second worldwide in the 2024 Corporate Knights “Global 100 Most Sustainable Corporations in the World Index” and first among the banks of the peer group by Sustainalytics.
+Intesa Sanpaolo is the only Italian bank listed in the Dow Jones Sustainability Indices, and the only Italian bank, the first bank in Europe and the second worldwide in the 2025 Corporate Knights “Global 100 Most Sustainable Corporations in the World Index” and ranks first among the banks of the peer group by Sustainalytics.
 Furthermore, Intesa Sanpaolo:

-- has been recognised in the Refinitiv Global Diversity and Inclusion Index 2023 as the first bank in Europe, and the only one in Italy among the top 100 companies for diversity and inclusion;
+- has been recognized in the FTSE Diversity & Inclusion Index - Top 100 as first bank and seventh company in the world and the only bank in Italy among the 100 most inclusive and diversity-conscious workplaces;

 - has ranked first in the global ESG Corporate Award ranking, in the Best Company for Diversity Equity & Inclusion category, among large cap companies;